-This title was released on http://www.godless.com as part of the 31 Days of Godless event for October of 2021.
-You can pick it up for yourself by going to the Godless website or by downloading the Godless app to your mobile device of choice.
-The links for purchase are available below:
+This title is available through multiple avenues, but you can pick it up for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device.
+The link is below:

-I picked this title up as part of the 31 Days of Godless event at http://www.godless.com in October of 2021.
-You can obtain a copy for yourself by going to the website or downloading the app to your mobile device of choice.
+You can obtain this story as well as the other Emerge titles by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
 The link is below:

-This title was released as part of the 31 Days of Godless event at http://www.godless.com for October of 2021.
-You can obtain a copy for yourself by going to the website or downloading the app to your mobile device of choice.
+You can pick this up for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
 The link is below:

-This story was released as an exclusive title at http://www.godless.com and you can obtain it for yourself by going to the website or by downloading the Godless app to your preferred mobile device.
+You can obtain this edition of the book by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
 The link is below:

-Black Friday was released on Halloween of 2021 as part of the 31 Days of Godless event.
-You can pick it up for yourself by going to http://www.godless.com or by downloading the app on your mobile device.
-The link follows:
+You can pick up 1855 and the previous Emerge series of stories by going to http://www.godless.com or by downloading the Godless app to your mobile device.
+The link is below: